RizwanaKhatun/shopping-website-template/README.md

 Layout: Padding and margin for spacing

-Table styling, hover effects, and responsive image sizes using vw and vh
+Enhancements: Table styling, hover effects, and responsive image sizes using vw and vh units

 🧾 Output
 A static HTML/CSS fashion store layout with:

-Product previews
+🛍️ Product previews

-Placeholder text for store services
+📃 Placeholder text for store services

-Mock data in sales tables
+📊 Mock data in sales tables

 ⚠️ No JavaScript functionality or backend logic included (template-only).

 🛠️ Use Cases
+Ideal as:

-As a starter project for HTML/CSS learners
+A starter project for HTML/CSS learners

 A template to be extended into: